src-d/blog/content/post/docker_coreos_gpu_deep_learning.md

 the kernel is shared, the devices remain alive.
 We launch the payload containers with the needed userspace and mapped NVIDIA devices afterwards.

-This is the `Dockerfile` for the intermediate container named `src-d/nvidia-driver`:
+This is the `Dockerfile` for the intermediate container named `src-d/nvidia-driver`.
+It is inspired by [Mike Orzel and Luke Benson](http://www.emergingstack.com/2016/01/10/Nvidia-GPU-plus-CoreOS-plus-Docker-plus-TensorFlow.html).

 ```
 FROM ubuntu:16.04